Australia, New Zealand & Tahiti

 Day 2 : Arrive in Cairo

-When you arrive in Cairo, meet your Tour Director and fellow travelers.
+When we arrive in Cairo, we will claim our luggage, be processed for an Egyptian Visa & clear Passport Control.
 Enjoy getting to know one another on our way to our comfortable 5-star accommodations.

 Day 3 : Pyramids & the Great Sphinx

-Today we discover some of Egypt’s most mysterious monuments with a visit to the Great Pyramids of Giza featuring the Pyramid of Khufu, the oldest and largest of the pyramids and the only surviving structure of the remaining six wonders of the ancient world.
-We also witness the iconic Great Sphinx of Giza dating back to the 26th century BC when the other civilization of the time was next-door Mesopotamia (modern-day Iraq).
-We drive to Memphis, once a thriving metropolis and capital of the Old Kingdom where we stop to see Sakkara, the legendary step pyramid of the Third Egyptian Dynasty.
+This morning we drive to Memphis, once a thriving metropolis and capital of the Old Kingdom where we stop to see Sakkara, the legendary step pyramid of the Third Egyptian Dynasty.
+In the afternoon we discover some of Egypt’s most mysterious monuments with a visit to the Great Pyramids of Giza featuring the Pyramid of Khufu, the oldest and largest of the pyramids and the only surviving structure of the remaining six wonders of the ancient world.
+We also witness the iconic Great Sphinx of Giza dating back to the 26th century BC.

 Day 4 : Cairo Sightseeing

 Set on the Nile, the longest river in the world, explore the ancient city of Cairo filled with legendary sites including the National Museum of Egyptian Civilization, Khan el Khalili Bazar, Old Cairo, and the Citadel of Cairo featuring the Mosque of Muhammad Ali.
 Old Cairo is the historic part of the city that tells its origin stories.
 Spark the imagination when you consider how Old Cairo was once a Roman-era fortress called “Fort Babylon” and at another time, an Islamic-era settlement, both which pre-dated the founding of Cairo in 969 AD.